shreyansh26/academic-kickstart/content/post/2019-11-19_ritsec-ctf-2019/index.md

 **AlPhAbEtIcAl Challenge**

-I couldn’t solve this during the CTF, but saw other writeups and found that it was actually pretty interesting.
+I couldn't solve this during the CTF, but saw other writeups and found that it was actually pretty interesting.
 The cipher text that is provided is —
 > 59:87:57:51:85:80{:40:50:56:08:82:58:81:08:18:85:57:87:48:85:88:40:50:56:59:15:56:11:18:85:59:51:}

-We see that the ‘{‘ and ‘}’ are in place.
+We see that the '{' and '}' are in place.
 So, this must represent the flag.
-The other numbers are assigned some alphabet starting from ‘A’.
+The other numbers are assigned some alphabet starting from 'A'.
 After this we see that we have the following — ABCDEF{GHIJKLMJNECBOEPGHIAQIRNEAD}.

 On this we use an online substitution solver like quipquip.com and also the fact that ABCDEF corresponds to RITSEC, we get the flag as — **RITSEC{YOUALPHABETIZEDYOURNUMBERS}**

 ---

-### Web
+## Web

 **misdirection — 100 pts**

-We are given a URL — [http://ctfchallenges.ritsec.club:5000/](http://ctfchallenges.ritsec.club:5000/) However, on clicking it we see that we are directed to another webpage [http://ctfchallenges.ritsec.club:5000/n](http://ctfchallenges.ritsec.club:5000/n) and the information that the webpage isn’t redirecting properly.
+We are given a URL — [http://ctfchallenges.ritsec.club:5000/](http://ctfchallenges.ritsec.club:5000/) However, on clicking it we see that we are directed to another webpage [http://ctfchallenges.ritsec.club:5000/n](http://ctfchallenges.ritsec.club:5000/n) and the information that the webpage isn't redirecting properly.
 So, I decided to see what is happening, for that I did a simple _wget_ to the url.

 {{< figure src="/post/2019-11-19_ritsec-ctf-2019/images/3.png" caption="Running wget" >}}